Home » 9 easy day trips from Venice by train you can’t miss

 Treviso, the Little Venice

-Treviso is a lovely town that often gets overshadowed by other more famous cities in Veneto, but it’s got a lot to offer.
-It’s a great option if you are looking for a change of pace after the crowds in Venice.
+Treviso is a charming town often overshadowed by more renowned cities in Veneto, yet it boasts a wealth of attractions.
+It’s an excellent choice if you’re seeking a change of pace after the bustling crowds of Venice.

-In its historic walled center, you’ll find narrow streets, Renaissance palaces, bridges, and canals that earned Treviso the nickname “Little Venice”.
+Within its historic walled center, you’ll find Renaissance palaces, bridges, and canals that earned Treviso the nickname “Little Venice”.

 Start your exploration from Piazza dei Signori, the main square full of cute shops, cafés and historic buildings.
-Among them is the imposing Palazzo dei Trecento, where communal assemblies used to take place back in the day.
+Among them is the imposing Palazzo dei Trecento, where communal assemblies took place back in the day.

-Top sights include a multi-domed Cathedral with a beautiful Annunciation by Titian, and the Church of San Nicolò where you can see the first pair of spectacles ever depicted in a work of art!
+Key highlights of your visit include a multi-domed Cathedral featuring a beautiful Annunciation by Titian and the Church of San Nicolò, where you can see the first pair of spectacles ever depicted in a work of art.
+And don’t miss the Treviso fish market, charmingly located on an islet in the town center.

 How to get from Venice to Treviso by train: the train journey is about 30 minutes with either Trenitalia (Regionale Veloce or Regionale) or Italo.

-Tip: if there’s one in place in Italy where you should feast on Tiramisù and glasses of chilled Prosecco, that’s Treviso.
-This is where the famous Italian dessert was born in the 1970’s (the restaurant that invented it is still there – Le Beccherie) while Prosecco is produced in the hills right outside town.
+Val’s tip: if there’s one in place in Italy where you should feast on Tiramisù and glasses of chilled Prosecco, that’s Treviso.
+This town is the birthplace of the famous Italian dessert (the restaurant that invented it is still there – Le Beccherie), while Prosecco is produced in the hills just outside town.

 Vicenza and its architectural treasures

-Vicenza’s main draw is undoubtedly for architecture lovers.
-This is where 16th-century architect Andrea Palladio – the guy who influenced architectural standards worldwide for centuries – designed beautiful villas and palaces that earned the town a spot on the UNESCO World Heritage list.
+Vicenza’s primary appeal lies undoubtedly in its architectural wonders.
+This is the city where the 16th-century architect Andrea Palladio – the guy who influenced architectural standards worldwide for the past 500 years – crafted exquisite villas and palaces, earning Vicenza a coveted spot on the UNESCO World Heritage list.

-As a result of Palladio’s work, Vicenza is an incredible open-air museum of architectural wonders.
-The most impressive pieces include La Rotonda, which inspired the design for the White House, and the Olympic Theatre with the oldest surviving stage set in the world still in use.
+Thanks to Palladio’s influential work, Vicenza stands as an extraordinary open-air museum.
+The most impressive sites include La Rotonda, whose design inspired the White House, and the Olympic Theatre, where you can see the world’s oldest surviving stage set still in use.

 The town is also renowned for its jewelry-making tradition, so make sure to include also a visit to the Jewellery Museum, the first of its kind in Italy.